SHAUL-ZA/A01783240_TC2005B/Videojuegos/DragonBallCollectorZ/Readme.md

     - You must clone the game from this repository, open the Unity file, once opened you must click on the play button at the top of the game.
 - **Controls**
     - Goku, being in his flying cloud, has freedom of movement.
-    Goku is controlled with the arrow keys on the keyboard.
+    - Goku is controlled with the arrow keys on the keyboard.
+    - If you hit an enemy, it will instantly send you to the game over screen.
+No life system.